magneticio/vamp.io/content/documentation/api/v9.9.9/api-workflows.md

  * [Delete](/documentation/api/v9.9.9/api-workflows/#delete-workflow) - delete a workflow

 ## Workflow resource
-You can define SLAs inline or store them separately under a unique name and reference them from a blueprint, breed or gateway resorce.
 The resource examples shown below are in YAML format.
 Vamp API requests and responses can be in JSON (default) or YAML format, see [common parameters](/documentation/api/v9.9.9/api-common-parameters) for details on how to set this.

 ### Minimum resource
 The minimum fields required to successfully create a workflow.

 ```
+name: workflow_name
+schedule: daemon
+breed: workflow_breed
 ```

 ### API return resource
-The fields returned by the API after a workflow has been created (also visible in the UI)
+The fields returned by the API after a workflow has been created (also visible in the Vamp UI workflow editor)

 ```
 - name: health